 Texas also passed a biometric privacy law in 2009.
 Texas' biometric privacy law is somewhat narrower than Illinois'.
 Texas defines biometric information as "a retina or iris scan, fingerprint, voiceprint, or record of hand or face geometry" and does not provide a private right of action.
 Washington passed H.B.
 1493, effective July 23, 2017, which establishes requirements for businesses that collect and use biometric identifiers.
-Of the three biometric privacy laws, Washington's is the weakest, excluding facial recognition data and providing an exemption for biometric data collected for a "security purpose."
+The Washington law excludes facial recognition data and provides an exemption for biometric data collected for a "security purpose."